 The advisers help to see if a project is too large and to make it more simple and interesting.

-All participants must be a part of a team and cannot apply on their own.If you did not manage to become a part of a team: to lead or to join one, you have to leave, sorry.
+All participants must be a part of a team and cannot apply on their own.If you did not manage to become a part of a team: to lead or to join one, you have to leave.

 All teams decide what schedule they follow, how to distribute the tasks, how to finish the project on time.
-The advisers share their experience and give trivial recommendations.
+The teams show their progress in the common chat, it makes all the sense.

-All teams communicate in the public chat, no privacy.
+All teams communicate with the advisers in the public chat, no privacy.

 The teams need to prepare and publish a story on their project.
-All completed projects appear on this page with a mention of their creators.
+All completed projects appear on this site with a mention of their creators.

 This part is obligatory.

 Nobody pays anyone.
-Participating is free because we are not planning to provide educational services and you cannot buy love.
+Participating is free because we do not provide educational services and you cannot buy love.

 Long story short: